gibbbone/TIL_daily/command_dump_092022.md

 ```
 nohup jupyter notebook --no-browser --port=5678 &
 ```
-Useful to: ssh to kupyter on a remote server
+Useful to: ssh to jupyter on a remote server

 - Connect to server and forward to local port:
 ```